This document provides you with information about how we are handling, or are intending to handle, your personal information.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of the website, you are responsible for keeping this password confidential.
 We ask you not to share such a password with anyone.

 Where any payments are being collected on our behalf, we require our payment providers to be compliant with the Payment Card Industry’s Data Security standards (PCI-DSS).

 We will hold information about you in our data systems only for as long as we need it for the purpose for which we collected it.
 In particular:

 - Any data relating to the obligations of British Cycling to maintain a comprehensive, published index of results as a National Governing Body for sport will be retained.
 This would not include more than name, age category and gender alongside details of the event in which an individual took part.

-- Personal data linked to the processing of insurance claims, subject access requests, disputes, safeguarding investigations, disciplinary or police matters will only be kept for as long as it necessary for those purposes, as each is applicable.
+- Personal data linked to the processing of insurance claims, subject access requests, disputes, safeguarding investigations, disciplinary or police matters, and British Cycling governance will only be kept for as long as it necessary for those purposes, as each is applicable.

 Data protection laws grant you, as a Data Subject, certain ‘information rights’, which are summarised below:

 - Right of access - You have the right to obtain a copy of information we hold about you.

 - Right of rectification or erasure - If you feel that any data that we hold about you is inaccurate, you have the right to ask us to correct or rectify it.
 You also have a right to ask us to erase information about you where you can demonstrate that the data we hold is no longer needed by us, or if you withdraw the consent upon which our processing is based, or if you feel that we are unlawfully processing your data.
 Please note that we may be entitled to retain your personal data despite your request, for example if we are under a separate legal obligation to retain it.
 Your right of rectification and erasure extends to anyone we have disclosed your personal information to and we will take all reasonable steps to inform those with whom we have shared their data about your request for erasure.